Understanding your camera settings: A guide for beginner photographers

 Start in Auto Mode

 If you're new to photography, the camera's automatic mode will help you get used to its capabilities.
-Once you feel confident, experiment with manual settings step by step.
+After time of practicing, once you feel confident, experiment with manual settings step by step.

 Aperture priority (Av on Canon, A on Nikon) allows you to control depth of field while your camera is adjusting the other settings to ensure the camera is properly exposed, so you can focus on your creative compositions.